Ameriprise vs Edward Jones for 2026

 Margin

 Brokerage clients at both Ameriprise and Edward Jones can use leverage in their accounts to increase gains and losses.
 Both firms use tiered margin schedules for interest charges.
-Ameriprise’s starts at 13.25% and ends at 10.25% (for balances above $500k).
-Edward Jones’ scale begins at 9% and terminates at 5.75% (for balances above $10 million).
+Ameriprise’s actual current rates depend on the balance tier and are shown in the firm’s current schedule, while Edward Jones publishes a variable schedule tied to a base rate.

 Both broker-dealers have securities-based lending programs that let their clients borrow money using their investments as collateral.